Dumpster Day 2022

 Gates will close prior to posted closing time if we reach capacity

-The City would like to thank the following community partners for helping make this year’s Dumpster Day possible: Waste Management, Hoodview Disposal, Sunset Garbage Collection, College Hunks Hauling Junk, and Les Schwab Tires.
+The City would like to thank the following community partners for helping make this year’s Dumpster Day possible: Waste Management, Hoodview Disposal, Sunset Garbage Collection, Metro, College Hunks Hauling Junk, and Les Schwab Tires.

 Please note: Due to collection volume and space limitations, this event is limited to Happy Valley* residents. (*97086 zip code is not always within City boundaries.
 Bring I.D. for address verification within City boundaries.)
 For more information about this and to confirm your address is within City limits, head to www.happyvalleyor.gov/city-limits-explained

 Leaf Drop at Public Works

 Although the Dumpster Day bins are not able to take things like leaves or branches, residents can drop off seasonal yard debris (leaves, woody debris and grass clippings) at the Public Works building for free recycling.
 This is a great way to dispose of any remaining branches or debris left over from the spring snowstorm.